-If you're looking for a tool which can help you in setting a grading scale, this test grade calculator is a must.
-Also known as test score calculator or teacher grader, this tool quickly finds out the grade and percentage on the basis of the number of points and wrong (or correct) answers.
-Moreover, you can change the default grading scale and set your own one.
-Ar you still wondering how to calculate test score?
-Scroll down to find out - or simply experiment with this grading scale calculator.
+This test grade calculator is a must if you're looking for a tool to help set a grading scale.
+Also known as test score calculator or teacher grader, this tool quickly finds the grade and percentage based on the number of points and wrong (or correct) answers.
+Moreover, you can change the default grading scale and set your own.
+Are you still wondering how to calculate test scores?
+Scroll down to find out – or simply experiment with this grading scale calculator.

-If this test grade calculator is not the tool you're exactly looking for, check out our other grading calculators like the high school GPA calculator with many weighting options, as well as the complementary college GPA calculator.
-Also, you may find the final grade tool useful to check what your final grade will be - or what you can do to improve it.
+If this test grade calculator is not the tool you're exactly looking for, check out our other grading calculators like the grade calculator.

 How to calculate test score

 To calculate the percentile test score, all you need to do is divide the earned points by the total points possible.
 In other words, you're simply finding the percentage of good answers:

 percentage score = (#correct / #total) × 100

 #correct + #wrong = #total, we can write the equation also as:

 percentage score = 100 × (#total - #wrong) / #total

 Then, all you need to do is convert the percentage score into a letter grade.
 The default grading scale looks as in the table below:

 If you don't like using the +/- grades, the scale may look like: